-- the behaviour and decisions of staff
+- staff behaviour and decisions

 - a policy, procedure or practice.

 How to make a complaint

 Always speak to your school or preschool first

 Start by talking to the teacher or original decision maker.
 Explain the issue and give the staff member time to follow up.
 Refer to these pages to help you prepare:

 - raising a complaint with the department

 - tips to make a complaint or provide feedback to the department.

 Contact the principal, preschool director or a member of the site leadership and make a time to speak with them.
 They will work with you to resolve the issue.

 If you feel the matter has not been addressed